DualCoder/vgpu_unlock/README.md

-Modify the line begining with `ExecStart=` in `/lib/systemd/system/nvidia-vgpud.service` and `/lib/systemd/system/nvidia-vgpu-mgr.service` to use `vgpu_unlock` as executable and pass the original executable as the first argument.
-Ex:
+Modify the line begining with `ExecStart=` in `/lib/systemd/system/nvidia-vgpud.service` and `/lib/systemd/system/nvidia-vgpu-mgr.service` to use `vgpu_unlock` as the executable and pass the original executable as the first argument.
+Example:
 ```
 ExecStart=<path_to_vgpu_unlock>/vgpu_unlock /usr/bin/nvidia-vgpud
 ```